 In fall its leaves turn yellow, to make the summer seem

 As long and bright and brave and strong as our American dream.

 Once again thanks to Max Shanks, and with the assistance of the YPLs and artist Pamela Urban-Moore, the Poet Laureateship entered a float in the Edgefield Christmas Parades in both 2015 and 2016.
-Painted pea-green…the 2015 float, flying a banner reading "Poetry floats my boat," and bearing on the sides of the boat the inscription, "The Owl and the Pussycat went to sea/In a beautiful pea-green boat."
+Painted pea-green, the 2015 float flew a banner reading "Poetry floats my boat" and bore on the sides of the boat the inscription "The Owl and the Pussycat went to sea/In a beautiful pea-green boat."
 Middle school students representing the two characters rode on the float, appropriately costumed.

 The 2015 Poet Laureateship float won First Prize in its category.
 A very large trophy was placed in the window of the Edgefield County Public Library, where it may still be seen today.

 The 2016 Poet Laureateship float, which (along with everything else nearly floated away in the rain that afternoon), complete with fireplace and mouse, and thanks again to the same expert crew, bore the inscription, "'Twas the night before Christmas" on one side and the inscription "Not a creature was stirring" on the other.